-- $A \bullet \rightarrow B : M$ represents an authentic channel from Ato B, meaning that B can rely on the fact that A has sent the message M. - $A \rightarrow \bullet B : M$ represents a confidential (or secret) channel from A to B, meaning that A can rely on the fact that only B can receive the message M. - $A \bullet \to \bullet B : M$ represents a secure channel, i.e., a channel that is both authentic and confidential.
+- A → B : M represents an insecure channel from A to B, meaning that the channel is under the complete control of the intruder. - $A \bullet \to B : M$ represents an authentic channel from A to B, meaning that B can rely on the fact that A has sent the message M and A meant to send it to B. - $A \rightarrow \bullet B$: M represents a confidential (or secret) channel from A to B, meaning that A can rely on the fact that only B can receive the message M. - A •→• B : M represents a secure channel, i.e., a channel that is both authentic and confidential.